Europe leads continents in COVID cases, deaths per capita; infections pass 67M

 In Europe cases are far below records set recently but deaths have been at high levels, including surpassing or near the first wave of the pandemic in the spring.

-Spain reported no data over the weekend after 214 deaths and 5,554 cases.
+Spain reported no data over the weekend after 214 deaths and 5,554 cases on Friday.

 Russia has been breaking deaths and cases records lately.
 On Sunday, Russia reported 457 fatalities, four days after a record 589 cases.
 With the record 29,039 cases, the nation is fourth overall with 2,460,770.

 Germany set a record Tuesday with 497 deaths.
 Until mid-November the record was 333 on April 8 with deaths going into single digits subsequently.
 Cases peaked at 23,676 on Nov.
-19 with Saturday's total 947 after 17,812 Saturday.
+19 with Sunday's total 14,750 after 17,812 on Saturday.

 On Nov.
 2, Germany's Chancellor Angela Merkel and minister from the 16 federal states enacted a partial lockdown and expanded it last week.